carwestsam/vuex-undo-redo/README.md

 Vuex didn't have a native way to handle undo & redo actions, which is very useful when you want to build editor like applications.

-I created this helper, to generate mutaions for me.
+I created this helper, to generate mutations for me.
 It need a new pattern to create mutations, like db migration concept. it has forward & backword methods for each mutation.

+P.S.

+This Project is an Side Outcome from another project, I'm not going to update this project unless get stars, which means this is helpful for others.

 # Example